Synopsis/open_clip/src/training/README.md

 ## Args / HParams

-Below, I'm setting a few bash variables for key hparams.
+In the training script below, we set a few bash variables for key hparams.
 Here's a more detailed description of them:
 ### Architecture Args
 * `VARIANT`: Name of the the architecture.
 Must be one of `open_clip.list_models()`
 * `PRETRAINED`: Name of the pretrained checkpoint to load from.
 See `open_clip.list_pretrained()` for options.
 We use the `'laion_aesthetic_s13b_b82k'` ckpt and not the `'augreg'` one (though it's slightly higher in accuracy) because the additional augmentation destroys features that are useful from a cinematic perspective